xlilos/CS386-Group2/Deliverable_1.md

-# Introduction
+## Introduction
-• A unique website for students/writers where members create a profile and upload their papers to get their work peer reviewed in exchange for peer reviewing other members' work.
+A unique website for students/writers where members create a profile and upload their papers to get their work peer reviewed in exchange for peer reviewing other members' work.
 This will build a community that will always be able to constantly have their papers reviewed for just the simple and generous task of reading another's work.
 This is here to solve the problem of having to search or ask around for a peer to review your paper.
 Instead there would be a website you could go to and have people just like you to help you review your paper.
 In return, you can help someone else who is looking for the same thing.

-# Initial value proposition and consumer segments
+## Initial value proposition and consumer segments

-• Value Propositions/Consumer Segment Guesses
-  • Value Propositions
+  **Value Propositions**
-    • Quick and easy feedback on paper
+    - Quick and easy feedback on paper
-    • Gain of knowledge reading other papers
+    - Gain of knowledge reading other papers
-    • Place to share creativity on your writing
+    - Place to share creativity on your writing
-• Consumer Segment
+  **Consumer Segment**
-  • Writers
+   - Writers
-  • High school and college students
+   - High school and college students

-# Interview summary
+## Interview summary

-- Interview 1
+## Interview 1
 •Who was interviewed and who participated in the interview •interviewed: Alysa Rippie
   •Participated: Peter Galvan (host)